 Occupational Health and Safety Risk Management Programme.

-List of Recorded OH&S Significant risks.
+List of Recorded OH&S Risks.

-Equipment and Materials Specifications of 1993.
+Equipment and Materials Specifications.

-Notes to Assessors:
+Notes to assessors:

 Assessors should keep the following principles in mind when designing and conducting assessments against this unit standard: